liaoxiong3x/DeepCreamPy/README.md

 - Censorship of nipples
 - Animated gifs/videos

-In particular, if a vagina or penis is completely censored out, THERE IS NO HOPE OF RECOVERY.
+In particular, if a vagina or penis is completely censored out, inpainting will be ineffective.

 # Dependencies

-- Python 2/3
+- Python 2
 - TensorFlow 1.5
 - Pillow
 - tqdm
+- matplotlib (only for running test.py)

 # Model
 The pretrained model can be downloaded from https://drive.google.com/open?id=1mWHYSj0LDSbJQQxjR4hUMykQkVve2U3Q.